-This story was originally published in the Underrated issue (Fifty Grande #2), in stores January 4, 2021 and available for purchase here.
+This story was originally published in the Underrated issue (Fifty Grande #2), available for purchase here.

 Pittsburgh pizza remains ungoverned by tradition or trademarked construction.
 Up close, its most storied slices elude definition — at least by some universal set of standards.